maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Most available lever to control complexity in software.

-Frequent pushes, canary releases, monitoring impact of new features to see if they add value
+Frequent pushes, canary releases, monitoring impact of new features to see if they add value.

 ### System design and team structure